Auction 96 H Block Reconsideration Order

 price, only DISH Network’s comments suggested a specific reserve price and provided evidence

-supporting that price.35 In any event, the Bureau adopted that suggested reserve price and the related
+In any event, the Bureau adopted that suggested reserve price and the related

 (Continued from previous page)